codatio/codat-docs/docs/integrations/accounting/quickbooksonline/accounting-quickbooksonline-new-setup.md

 QuickBooks Online provides two separate environments:

 - A **sandbox company** containing sample data for development and testing purposes.
 You automatically get one when you create a QBO developer account.
-See <a className="external" href="https://developer.intuit.com/app/developer/qbo/docs/develop/sandboxes/manage-your-sandboxes" target="_blank">Create and test with a sandbox company</a> in Intuit developer.
+See <a className="external" href="https://developer.intuit.com/app/developer/qbo/docs/develop/sandboxes/manage-your-sandboxes" target="_blank">Create and test with a sandbox company</a> in the Intuit developer documentation.
 - A **live QuickBooks account** (including free trials).

 Sandbox companies can only connect to a QuickBooks Online app using the app's development keys.
 Live accounts can only connect to a QuickBooks Online app using the app's production keys.